Yellow Fever Vaccine

 - Soreness, swelling, or redness at the injection site

 - Muscle aches

 Who Should Not Get Vaccinated?The vaccine should not be given to:

-- Infants aged six months or younger—In rare cases when your 6-8 month-old baby must travel to high-risk areas, talk to the doctor about the vaccine.
+- Infants aged 6 months or younger—In rare cases when your 6-8 month-old baby must travel to high-risk areas, talk to the doctor about the vaccine.

 - People over the age of 60 are at higher risk for serious complications.
-If you are traveling to an area of yellow fever risk, consult an infectious disease specialist to find out if vaccination is a good choice for you.
+If you are traveling to a high-risk area, consult an infectious disease specialist to find out if vaccination is a good choice for you.

 - People who: